bravegag/play-authenticate-usage-scala/README.md

 * The application builds on Travis CI https://travis-ci.org/bravegag/play-authenticate-usage-scala including execution of the unit tests on Postgres.

+# Future work

+Although I have tried very hard to have this project as a perfect template code base for my web application projects there is some room for improvement:

+* The PlayAuthenticate plugin is written in Play Java therefore to make this project in Scala it was necessary tunneling top Play abstractions between Scala -> Java and back to -> Scala.
+  The Play Java <-> Scala interoperability due to reusing a Java plugin resulted in some using of the Play internal `play.core.j.JavaHelpers` implementation.
+Once the top Play abstractions (e.g. Context, Session, Request, etc) are made compatible between Java and Scala then one can refactor away from using `play.core.j.JavaHelpers`.

 # FAQ

 ## Create/drop Postgres App database in Linux with: